-The SP MUST use HTTP POST binding as described in the [SAML 2.0 BINDINGS] specification when sending Authentication Request messages to the IdP.
+The SP MUST support HTTP POST binding as described in the [SAML 2.0 BINDINGS] specification for sending Authentication Request messages to the IdP.
+Other bindings may also be supported.

 The SP SHOULD manage a response time-out function for each Authentication Request that it sends and clear any state data associated with that request if the IdP does not respond within a configured amount of time.